SeaWalks/AerialLighting/README.md

 Run the uploaded sketch on your Arduino board.

-Feel free to modify the configuration parameters to customize the animation to your liking.
+Feel free to modify the configuration parameters to customize the animation to your liking, or reach out to me on instagram @EricCraftworks if you need help modifying it for your own purposes.